choandrew/magic/README.md

 main.py - this file combines all the above files into one easy to run program

 ## Challenges we ran into
-Getting the list of every card (over 28,000!!!) was very difficult..
+Getting the list of every card (over 28,000!!!) was very difficult.

 Google Trends "API" was difficult to work with.